Mozambican Marine Conservation Project

 Flexible Payment Options: If you select a start date more than 3 months in advance, we offer convenient payment plans, allowing you to pay off your balance in instalments.

-Note: If you do not have an Open Water diving qualification, you must include a dive course in your booking.
+Note: If you want to join the scuba diving team and do not have an Open Water diving qualification, you must include a dive course in your booking.
 You will gain your RAID Open Water certification while on the project, and we recommend completing the free RAID e-learning before you arrive.
+If you choose the snorkel-based option, you do not need to complete any diving qualifications to take part.

 Duration Price